pmem/kvdk/doc/user_doc.md

 Larger HashBucket Size will slightly improve performance but will occupy larger space.
 Please read Architecture Documentation for details before tuning this parameter.

 ### Number of HashBucket Chains
-Specified by `kvdk::Configs::num_hash_buckets`.
+Specified by `kvdk::Configs::hash_bucket_num`.
 Greater number will improve performance by reducing hash conflicts at the cost of greater DRAM space.
 Please read Architecture Documentation for details before tuning this parameter.

 ### Buckets per Slot
 Specified by `kvdk::Configs::num_buckets_per_slot`.
 Smaller number will improve performance by reducing lock contentions and improving caching at the cost of greater DRAM space.
 Please read Architecture Documentation for details before tuning this parameter.